tobias2912/INF264-Digit-Classifier/report.md

 ### performance measure

-we measured accuracy in percentage of correct predictions, because a prediction is either right or wrong and the amount of diviation from correct is not important.
+we measured accuracy in percentage of correct predictions, because a prediction is either right or wrong and the amount of deviation from correct is not important.

 ### model selection scheme